j1ai/Android-Mobile-Application/deliverables/iteration-01.plan.md

 #### Events

 - Meetings on campus and more often online
-- Meetings will plan ahead for what needs to get done and work on deliverables
+- Meetings will be to plan ahead for what needs to get done.
+- In addition meetings will be used to work on deliverables
 - Code reviews

 #### Artifacts

 - To-do lists and a task board to keep track of what will be done
-- Tasks will be assigned first by voluntary and based on experience.
+- Tasks will be assigned first voluntarily, otherwise tasks will be assigned based on experience of team members

 ## Product

 #### Goals and tasks

-- Finalize our product idea
+- Finalize our product idea:
+We want to narrow down on a realistic problem for which we can come up with a reasonable and effective solution.

-- Decide on a Minimum Viable Product
+- Decide on a Minimum Viable Product:
+This will help give us an achievable an realistic goal to work towards throughout the deliverables.

 - Complete deliverable 1

 #### Artifacts